doinyne/CV/README.md

 - Storage Management
 - Production Collaborations

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Interests

-- Golf
-- Cars
-- Computer software/hardware
+- Playing the odd round of Golf and watching the four majors
 - Aviation
 - NFL Fantasy
 - Baseball